adityasuman2025/MNgoImageAnnotate/README.md

 to publish the project on npm

-`Note`: do `npm run babel-build` before `npm publish` because it publishes dist folder as defined as key main, module, files in package.json, and do not forget to login in npm using `npm login`
+`Note`: do `npm run lib-build` before `npm publish` because it publishes dist folder as defined as key main, module, files in package.json, and do not forget to login in npm using `npm login`

 ### `npm run build-publish`